nyu-acsys/template-proofs/README.md

-## Artifact for OOPSLA'21 paper: Verifying Concurrent Multicopy Structures
+## Artifact for OOPSLA'21 paper: Verifying Concurrent Multicopy Search Structures

+Patel, N., Krishna, S., Shasha, D., & Wies, T. (2021).
+Verifying Concurrent Multicopy Search Structures.
+OOPSLA'21: Object Oriented Programming Languages, Systems and Applications, October 2021.

 The artifact is packaged as a VirtualBox Image based on Ubuntu 20.04.2.
 The login is `templates:templates`.
+An archived version can be downlaoded from Zenodo at `https://doi.org/10.5281/zenodo.5496104`.
+The artifact can also be generated from the script `create_oopsla_artifact.sh`.

 ### Getting Started Guide